dharmamitra/mitra-parallel/README.md

 ```

 ## Acknowledgments
-- The MITRA project is supported by the [Tsadra Foundation](https://tsadra.org), and collaborative partners including [monlam.ai](http://monlam.ai) and the [https://khyentsefoundation.org/kf-projects/kumarajiva-project/](Kumarajiva project).
+- The MITRA project is supported by the [Tsadra Foundation](https://tsadra.org), and collaborative partners including [monlam.ai](http://monlam.ai) and the (https://khyentsefoundation.org/kf-projects/kumarajiva-project/)[Kumarajiva project].
 - For more information and updates, see the [project website](http://dharmamitra.org)

 ## License